 India won their first Test against West Indies at the 25th attempt.
 Sunil Gavaskar (67 not out) hit the winning runs in a victory in Port-of-Spain.
 Dilip Sardesai's hundred and half-centuries by Gavaskar and Eknath Solkar gave India a first-innings lead of 138.
 Offspinner Jack Noreiga took 9 for 95 - a West Indian record.
 S Venkataraghavan took five in the second innings as West Indies were bowled out for 261.
 India wrapped up the match with a day to spare.
 It was enough to give them a 1-0 win in the five-Test series.

 Ricky Ponting's uncle is born.
 Greg Campbell, an enthusiastic seamer, played four Tests for Australia himself, but he didn't do a lot.
-There were a couple of high points, though: he was part of the attack that smashed England at Headingley in 1989.
-And there is only one person on this planet who can sincerely claim to have nailed Derek Pringle lbw in an Ashes Test.
-Campbell is that man.
+Still, he was part of the attack that smashed England at Headingley in 1989, and has the honour of being the only person on this planet to have nailed Derek Pringle lbw in an Ashes Test.
 He was also one of three Tasmanians (David Boon and umpire Steve Randell were the others) involved in the state's first Test - against Sri Lanka in Hobart in 1989-90.
 In all, Campbell played only 44 first-class games, before a persistent back injury forced him to retire in 1992.

 Australia eased the pain of a first series defeat by South Africa at home by beating them in the return series 2-0.
 Phil Hughes, who had scored a duck on debut in the previous Test, made centuries in both innings in Durban.
 South Africa were set 546 to chase, Peter Siddle and Simon Katich (who also scored a century) took three wickets each and Australia won by 175 runs.